LenHodgeman/digitalpersona-core/docs/usage/index.md

+---
+layout: default
+title: Usage
+has_toc: false
+has_children: true
+nav_order: 2
+---

 # Usage

 DigitalPersona Device Access (DP DA) is a Windows service and a user agent application running locally on a user device and providing access to authentication devices like fingerprint readers, smarrtcard readers etc. These devices are not directly accessible from Javascript running in a browser.
 The `device-access.js` library communicates with the DP DA agent via a secure message channel,